laylacodes/hashnode-articles/cmdnhjtax001c02l42ybmg195.md

 ![Read / read write mode button in embedded Live SQL editor](https://cdn.hashnode.com/res/hashnode/image/upload/v1753717275334/abf7301c-f315-4b8b-8bf3-7e3ea0c6ad53.jpeg align="center")

-This feature gives you (the embedded editor creator) the option to toggle your embedded editor to *read-write mode*, which means: when you switch on the *read-write toggle*, anyone viewing your embedded editor can sign in with their own Live SQL account and run or modify the code directly.
-All queries they execute will run against their personal schema!
+By default your embedded editor runs in **Read-Only** mode, which only lets visitors play with Live SQL’s sample schemas.
+Flip on the **Read-Write** toggle and anyone viewing your post can sign in with their own Live SQL account—so they can create tables, modify your snippet, and run queries against their personal schema for a fully hands-on experience! 🤠

 ---